iamzee214/iamzee214/README.md

-# GM, I'm Zayn but I go by Z mostly, dis is my profile.
+# GM, I'm Zayn but I go by Z mostly.
 TG: @neverafkzayn

 ### If you're reading this, have a nice day \(•◡•)/